If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 One of the main reasons why people look to book short cruises is because they are cheaper than longer cruises.

-While this is true it often isn’t as good as a deal as you would think because although a ‘3-night’ cruise sounds like a lot once you take into account that the first and last day are just getting on and getting off the ship that really only leaves you with two cruising days.
+While this is true it often isn’t as good a a deal as you would think.
+Although a ‘3-night’ cruise sounds like a lot once you take into account that the first and last day are just getting on and getting off the ship that really only leaves you with one cruising day.

 This is, of course, the same for every cruise but it’s often overlooked when booking shorter cruises.